 Then PSA UPF can insert the delay measurement indication in the UL data packet when the UE sending the packet.
 If the packet supports IPv6 routing, the delay measurement indication is carried on IPv6 extension header.
 While if the packet supports IPv4, the delay measurement indication can be carried on e.g. In-band Network Telemetry header which is referred to https://p4.org/assets/INT-current-spec.pdf.
 The PSA UPF is responsible for constructing IPv6 extension header or INT header.
 There is a pre-agreement between 5GS and application server that what kind of packet header should be selected.

+The UE may use specific S-NSSAI/DNN for the PDU session establishment and the N4 rule related with N6 delay measurement will be sent by SMF during the PDU session establishment procedure and specific UPF which can enable the N6 delay measurement may be selected by SMF.
+Therefore when UE sends specific paket which intents for the target application server in the PDU session, the N6 delay measurement will be triggered by UPF, and the UE gets the target application server IP address through application layer mechanism.